ippen/studydrive_downloader/README.md

 This is a simple web application and Python library for downloading files from StudyDrive, a platform for sharing study materials and documents.
 With this tool, you can easily download study materials and generate preview links for documents hosted on StudyDrive.

 ## Notice
 Since 21.
-November 2023 the core functionality on generating the PDF file link via the file_preview url exploit is no longer working.
+November 2023 the core functionality of generating the PDF file link via the file_preview url exploit is no longer working.

 RIP: https://studydrivedownloader.pythonanywhere.com